href=”https://www.hostelz.com/hostels/Canada/Alberta/Edmonton”>Book Edmonton Hostels with Hostelz

-Edmonton is the Capital City, of the Province of Alberta and is North America’s largest, northern city with a population over 1 million.
+Edmonton is the Capital City, of the Province of Alberta and is North America’s largest, northern city with a metropolitan population over 1 million.
 To put the northern location of the city into perspective; Edmonton is at 53.5° north and Moscow is 55.7° north.

 Edmonton offers ample opportunities for enjoying year-round outdoors recreation and adventure tourism activities in central and northern Alberta.
 According to tourism statistics, in the last decade (by Alberta Economic Development), Edmonton is the number one destination in overall person-visits to Alberta and the number one destination in person-visits from other provinces.
 Edmonton is also Alberta’s number one metropolitan destination for U.S. visitations and revenues.

 Edmonton also offers excellent access to adventure tourism and trekking because the city:

 All of these, plus the history of Ft.
 Edmonton being on the main waterway of the western prairies, the North Saskatchewan River, made it the major centre, of the fur trade in the 18th and 19th centuries.
 Ft Edmonton was a Hudson’s Bay Company trading post, with predominately English, Scots inhabitants.
 There was, of course an Aboriginal presence and French traders.
 The Edmonton area has opportunities for Aboriginal tourism, as well there are many examples of French culture and history in the area.

 Edmonton is truly the Gateway to the north!
 Any direction traveled from Edmonton provides a variety of terrain ranging through prairie, aspen parkland, boreal forests, foothills and mountains.
 As stated by Economic Development Edmonton “Located on the 53rd latitude, Edmonton is a haven for summer and winter activities, with 17 hours of daylight in mid-summer and the magical, night Aurora Borealis (Northern Lights) during the peak activity period in mid-winter.”

 Edmonton also has the most direct access to Jasper National Park and the Canadian Rockies.
-Within a few hours drive, west, on the Trans-Canada Yellowhead Highway (#16), travelers can go to the great Rocky Mountain trekking opportunities at Jasper National Park, William Switzer Provincial Park and Wilmore Willderness Area, between the towns of Hinton and Grande Cache, on the Ram Highway (#40).
+Within a few hours drive, west, on the Trans-Canada Yellowhead Highway (#16), travelers can also go to the great Rocky Mountain trekking opportunities east of the Rocky Mountains.
+William Switzer Provincial Park and Wilmore Willderness Area, between the towns of Hinton and Grande Cache, on the Ram Highway (#40).